sundflux/spell/README.md

 ## Requirements

 - PHP and Composer
-- access to druifi/d8-template repository
+- Read access to druifi/d8-template repository

-## How to use?`
+## How to use?

 ```
 $ composer create-project druidfi/spell <project-path> -s dev